 Housing costs in Tustin are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tustin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Tustin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tustin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tustin who work in office and administrative support (14.36%), management occupations (10.78%), and sales jobs (10.38%).
+There are especially a lot of people living in Tustin who work in office and administrative support (13.95%), management occupations (11.06%), and sales jobs (10.02%).

 Also of interest is that Tustin has more people living here who work in computers and math than 95% of the places in the US.

 Tustin is an extremely ethnically-diverse city.
 The people who call Tustin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Tustin, accounting for 40.23% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tustin residents report their race to be White, followed by Asian.
-Tustin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.37% of the city’s residents.
 Important ancestries of people in Tustin include Irish, English, Italian, and French .

 The most common language spoken in Tustin is English.
 Other important languages spoken here include Spanish and Vietnamese.